Apostasy: Penalties

+Apostasy was one of the sins for which the early church imposed perpetual penance and excommunication.
+Christianity rejected the removal of heretics and apostates by force, leaving the final punishment to God.
+As a result, the first millennium saw only one single official execution of a heretic, the Priscillian case.
 Classical canon law viewed apostasy as distinct from heresy and schism.
-Apostasy a fide, defined as total repudiation of the Christian faith, was considered as different from a theological standpoint from heresy, but subject to the same penalty of death by fire by decretist jurists.
+Apostasy a fide, defined as total repudiation of the Christian faith, was considered as different from a theological standpoint and from heresy, but subject to the same penalty of death by fire by decretist jurists.
 The influential 13th-century theologian Hostiensis recognized three types of apostasy.
 The first was conversion to another faith, which was considered traitorous and could bring confiscation of property or even the death penalty.
 The second and third, which was punishable by expulsion from home and imprisonment, consisted of breaking major commandments and breaking the vows of religious orders, respectively.

-A decretal by Boniface VIII classified apostates together with heretics with respect to the penalties incurred.
+A decretal by Boniface VIII (pope between 1294-1303) classified apostates together with heretics with respect to the penalties incurred.
 Although it mentioned only apostate Jews explicitly, it was applied to all apostates, and the Spanish Inquisition used it to persecute both the Marrano Jews, who had been converted to Christianity by force, and to the Moriscos who had professed to convert to Christianity from Islam under pressure.

 Temporal penalties for Christian apostates have fallen into disuse in the modern era.

 Jehovah's Witnesses

 Jehovah's Witness publications define apostasy as the abandonment of the worship and service of God, constituting rebellion against God, or rejecting "Jehovah's organization".
-They apply the term to a range of conduct, including open dissent with the religion's doctrines, celebration of "false religious holidays" (including Christmas and Easter), and participation in activities and worship of other religions.
-Members of the religion who are accused of apostasy are typically required to appear before a congregational judicial committee, by which they may be "disfellowshipped"the most severe of the religion's disciplinary procedures that involves expulsion from the religion and shunning by all congregants, including immediate family members not living in the same home.
-Baptized individuals who leave the organization because they disagree with the religion's teachings are also regarded as apostates and are shunned.
+They apply the term to a range of conduct, including open dissent with the denomination's doctrines, celebration of "false religious holidays" (including Christmas and Easter), and participation in activities and worship of other religions.
+A member of the denomination who is accused of apostasy is typically required to appear before a committee of elders that decides whether the individual is to be shunned by all congregants including immediate family members not living in the same home.
+Baptized individuals who leave the organization because they disagree with the denomination's teachings are also regarded as apostates and are shunned.

 Watch Tower Society literature describes apostates as "mentally diseased" individuals who can "infect others with their disloyal teachings".
 Former members who are defined as apostates are said to have become part of the antichrist and are regarded as more reprehensible than non-Witnesses.